LivelyDismay/tempus-maledictum/postinstall.md

 MO2 will open, along with all the mods, plugins, separators, and all that good stuff. **You don't have to do anything here.**

+**OPTIONAL:** If you want, you can change the Dropdown to `Skyrim Special Edition Launcher` and change your graphics preset there.
+Medium or High are generally recommended.

 ---

 ### Setting Up Optional Controller, Ultrawide, & Survival Support

 If you plan to play Survival Mode, double click the separator that reads `Optionals & INI Overrides`, then enable the `Survival Mode INI - Enabled` mod.

+The Main Menu Replacer in the Optional files is amazing and features my wonderful cats.
+It's just for a bit of fun but it's great.

 I don't use a controller or own Ultrawide.
 If someone wants to write up guides/configs on these things that are known to work, I'm happy to include them here.
 Until then, I'm sorry to say you're on your own.